Philips Philishave Sensotec HQ8894 Electric Razor

 In the abanonded tube station in London, where Bond meets M and Q, we can spot two vintage Philishave advertisements on the wall (see screenshots).

 The shaver is not the only Philips machine in Die Another Day: in the medical examination room on the ship where MI6 keeps an eye on Bond's health, a Philips Intellivue MP60 Patient Monitor is used to measure Bond's heart rate.

 In the end credits, Philips Medical Systems is mentioned as a supplier of products.

-Other times we see Bond shave include the movies Goldfinger (Gillette razor), Live and Let Die (Schick razor) and SkyFall (razor, brush, wooden bowl).
+Other times we see Bond shave include the movies Goldfinger (Gillette razor), Live and Let Die (Schick razor and cream) and SkyFall (razor, brush, wooden bowl).
 In the movie A View To A Kill, James Bond (Roger Moore) also uses a Philishave 1335 shaver updated by Q-division as a bug detector in his room in Château de Chantilly.